Prevent Winter Running Injuries

 An outer breathable wind-resistant layer will protect you from the cold wind and snow or rain but will also allow heat and moisture to escape to keep you comfortable during your workout.

-You want to make sure that you don’t overdress and feel toasty warm as soon as you go outside.
+Make sure that you don’t overdress and feel toasty warm as soon as you go outside.
 You should actually feel a little chilly before you start your workout so that you’ll be comfortable when you get moving and start sweating.

 A lot of heat can escape through your hands, feet and head.
 Make sure to where moisture wicking running gloves, medium weight synthetic socks (definitely no cotton socks) and a synthetic winter hat (we call it a toque in Canada 🙂 )